sourcegraph/handbook/content/departments/engineering/dev/process/deployments/index.md

 ## DotCom

 As [DotCom](instances.md#dotcom) has matured into our public, free-to-use product its needs have diverged from the base `deploy-sourcegraph` repo it initially was a fork of.
-It no longer maintains `deploy-sourcegraph` as a remote and infrastructure and deployment changes are now manually merged in as-needed by the [Dev Experience](../../../teams/dev-experience/index.md) team.
+It no longer maintains `deploy-sourcegraph` as a remote and infrastructure and deployment changes are now manually merged in as-needed by the [Developer Infrastructure](../../../teams/dev-experience/index.md) team.

 Similarly, the code-release process for sourcegraph.com has changed.
 Unlike customer instances, DotCom operates a release cycle where code changes are deployed once a day.